 Hover your mouse over “Users” and click “Add New”.
 Create a username and add the user’s email address and first and last name.
 To add a password, click “Show Password”.
 It will automatically fill in with a long generic password which you can erase and type in whatever you want.
 It may warn you that your password is weak, meaning not original enough.
 You can still use the desired password even if it's marked as weak, by checking the box next to “confirm use of weak password”.
 Always set the “role” as “administrator” if you want the user to have full access to editing the website.
 If the user is solely a blog writer, you can give them “author” access to limit what they can edit.

 Updates are constantly coming out for the Divi builder, all your plugins, and WordPress itself.
 It's important to keep these up to date to avoid any issues.
 In the backend or "dashboard" of the site, hover over "Dashboard" in the left panel and click "Updates" in the tab that appears.
 Select all themes/plugins that need updating and click the "Update" button.
+If there are any updates available, the "Updates" area will usually have a red notification on it to alert you of how many are available.
+We recommend checking this weekly.

 You will need to navigate to the frontend of the website.
 To toggle between the front end and the back end, click the name of your website in the far top left corner.
 You will see a little house icon next to the website name.
-When clicking this, you will be brought to the frontend where you can view your site, but you will still have the top option panel accessible.
-Navigate to the page you want to edit, and click the option at the top that says “Enable Visual Builder”.
+When clicking this, you will be brought to the frontend where you can view your site, but you will still have the top tool panel accessible.
+Navigate to the page you want to edit, and click the option in the top panel that says “Enable Visual Builder”.
 This will bring you to an editable version of the page and you will see different option panels appear when you hover your mouse over items on the page.
 As you move from page to page to make your edits across the site, you will see that you need to click “Enable Visual Builder” on each page to make it editable again.

 Hover your mouse over the text you would like to edit and click to start typing.
 The text is directly editable as if you were composing an email.
 To make part of the text bold or italic, these options are located in a small gray panel that appears over the text when you start typing.